brianhaucke/bootstrap_website/README.md

 # bootstrap_website
 Created entirely with Bootstrap.
 No CSS.
-Website made for a made up company called AdHoc.
+Website for a made up company called AdHoc.